Court strikes down most of Trump's tariffs, ruling them illegal

 The three judges who wrote Wednesday's ruling were nominated to the bench by former President Ronald Reagan, former President Barack Obama and Mr. Trump in his first term.

+U.S. District Judge Rudolph Contreras found that the law "does not authorize the president to impose the tariffs set forth" in five of his orders and barred the Trump administration from collecting any tariff deriving from them from the plaintiffs in the case, two family-owned businesses based in Illinois.
+The judge paused his order for 14 days to give the Justice Department time to appeal to the U.S. Court of Appeals for the District of Columbia Circuit.

+The case, Contreras wrote in a 33-page decision, "is about whether IEEPA enables the president to unilaterally impose, revoke, pause, reinstate, and adjust tariffs to reorder the global economy.
+The court agrees with plaintiffs that it does not."

-The Trump administration said in court papers that it will appeal the ruling to the Federal Circuit Court of Appeals.
+The Trump administration said in court papers with the trade court that it will appeal the ruling to the Federal Circuit Court of Appeals.
+The Justice Department has said that if the appeals court declines to provide interim relief in the coming hours, the U.S. will ask the Supreme Court to intervene Friday.

+"Absent at least interim relief from this Court, the United States plans to seek emergency relief from the Supreme Court tomorrow to avoid the irreparable national-security and economic harms at stake," the Justice Department filing said.

+The department has also asked the U.S. Court of International Trade to pause enforcement of its ruling pending appeal.
+That court has given the states and small businesses until Friday at 12 p.m. to respond to the government's stay request.

 White House spokesperson Kush Desai responded to the ruling by defending the reasoning for the tariffs, saying the U.S.'s trade deficits with other countries have "created a national emergency that has decimated American communities."